 Effect of early diet and virus infections on immune regulation and the development islet autoimmunity (DIVIA)

-The study will yield important new information about the main environmental candidate risk factors in the pathogenesis of type 1 diabetes utilizing the setup of the TRIGR study (dietary intervention).
-The aim is to evaluate associations between n-3 fatty acids, vitamin D, cow’s milk exposure and viral infections with indicators of immune regulation and inflammation as well as induction of islet autoimmunity.
-In this project the PEDIA laboratory (Jarno Honkanen lead investigator) performs multiplexed Luminex analysis of concentrations of circulating cytokines, chemokines and growth factors in the serum samples collected in early childhood from the children who have participated in the TRIGR study.
-The project was started in 2016 and will be completed by the end of 2018.
-Professor Suvi Virtanen from the National Institute for Health and Welfare is the Principal Investigator of the DIVIA study.
-The project is a collaboration between the National Institute for Health and Welfare, University of Helsinki and University of Tampere.
+The study will yield important new information about the main environmental candidate risk factors in the pathogenesis of type 1 diabetes (T1D) utilizing the setup of TRIGR (dietary intervention).
+The aim is to evaluate associations and interactions between n-3 fatty acids, vitamin D, cow’s milk and viral infections with indicators of immune regulation and inflammation as well as induction of islet autoimmunity.
+In this project LID performs multiplexed Luminex analysis of concentrations of circulating cytokines, chemokines and growth factors in the serum samples collected in early childhood from the children that have participated the TRIGR study.
+The project was started in 2016 and will be completed by the end of 2019.
+Principal investigator of TRIGR-DIVIA is professor Suvi Virtanen from the National Institute for Health and Welfare.
+The project is a collaboration between the National Institute for health and welfare, University of Helsinki, University of Tampere and University of South Florida.